desktopofsamuel/portfolio-v1/src/blogs/2018-10-29 Practical Tips on Evernote/index.md

 ## Last Words

-In the meantime, I'm also experimenting other note-taking tools especially the idea of building a personal knowledge base has become more popular in this field.
-Suggest your favourite Evernote hack / tips and share with me on [Twitter](http://twitter.com/desktopofsamuel) / [Medium](http://medium.com/@desktopofsamuel)
+In the meantime, I'm also experimenting with other note-taking tools.
+Since I'm especially obsessed with the idea of building a personal knowledge base.
+Suggest your favourite Evernote hack / tips and share them with me on [Twitter](http://twitter.com/desktopofsamuel) / [Medium](http://medium.com/@desktopofsamuel)